sujaymansingh/mypi/README.md

 * (note jenkins doesn't have to know about tags, it simply tells `mypi` to ensure that the latest package is available)
 * the latest package is automatically built and uploaded if all is well
+*
+## Github auth

+It works by runnign lots of `git` calls under the hood.
+If you have private repos, then you should set up ssh keys to github.